greenbergM/BI_ophelia_project/README.md

 |:------------------------:|:------------------------------:|
 | ![TGF-beta](pics/treemanplot_c0.png) | ![WNT](pics/treemanplot_c0.png) |

 These early clusters are enriched with molecular functions involved in signal trunsduction (smad binding, beta-catenin binding, transcription factor binding, signaling receptor complex adaptor activity, transmembrane receptor protein kinase activity, hormone receptor binding, etc) and chromatine modiffications (histone binding, methylated histone binding, chromatin binding, histone methyltransferase activity, histone deacetylase activity, etc).

 ## Discussion

+Acquired data suggest that the onset of zygotic expression in Ophelia limacina development occurs at the 32-cell blastula stage, when numerous genes being activated.
+This is further supported by the expression of transcription regulators and chromatin modifications at this stage, which is considered a marker of ZGA [2].
+The expression of different genes involved in cell fate specification also begins at the blastula stage, primarily neural and anterior genes, while many of other developmental regulators are expressed later.
+This contrasts with Platynereis development, where the main cell fate specification occurs before ZGA [3, 4].
+It can also be proposed that the early expression of developmental genes in Ophelia limacina is primarily regulated by signaling cascades rather than solely by maternal factors.
+This is evidenced by the early expression of components of the TGF-beta and WNT pathways, which are considered conservative regulators of embryo patterning [^5].

 ## Future plans

 ## References
 [^1]: Henry J. Q. (2014).
 Spiralian model systems.
 The International journal of developmental biology, 58(6-8), 389–401. https://doi.org/10.1387/ijdb.140127jh
 [^2]: Lee, M. T., Bonneau, A. R., & Giraldez, A. J. (2014).
 Zygotic genome activation during the maternal-to-zygotic transition.
 Annual review of cell and developmental biology, 30, 581–613. https://doi.org/10.1146/annurev-cellbio-100913-013027
 [^3]: Chou, H. C., Pruitt, M. M., Bastin, B. R., & Schneider, S. Q. (2016).
 A transcriptional blueprint for a spiral-cleaving embryo.
 BMC genomics, 17, 552. https://doi.org/10.1186/s12864-016-2860-6 ↩
 [^4]: Vopalensky, P., Tosches, M. A., Achim, K., Handberg-Thorsager, M., & Arendt, D. (2019).
 From spiral cleavage to bilateral symmetry: the developmental cell lineage of the annelid brain.
 BMC biology, 17(1), 81. https://doi.org/10.1186/s12915-019-0705-x
+[^5]: Genikhovich, G., & Technau, U. (2017).
+On the evolution of bilaterality.
+Development (Cambridge, England), 144(19), 3392–3404. https://doi.org/10.1242/dev.141507